 If your friend or loved one agrees to seek treatment after an intervention, a safe and caring solution might be to have him or her complete our four-day intensive inpatient assessment program.
 Click here to see if it’s a good option.

-For more information about Cottonwood Tuscon, drug and alcohol treatment in Arizona, and our programs of recovery, call (888) 727-0441.
+For more information about Cottonwood Tuscon, alcohol and drug treatment in Arizona, and our programs of recovery, call (888) 727-0441.
 We are ready to help you or your loved one find lasting recovery.